letsgitthis/react-portfolio2021/README.md

 # react-portfolio2021

 This is the current repository.
-Previous are legacy and will no longer be updated.
+Previous versions will not be updated.
 Link to web page will be provided.